Photo by Yana Climb

 • Led by a local climbing organization

-• Implemented between April and September 2025
+• Implemented between October 2025 and March 2026

 • Clear scope of work

-• Quantifiable impacts on the selected community
+• Quantifiable impacts on your local community

 • Detailed timeline and budget information